Kristina01111000/Drws_site/README.md

 for tabulator:
-make colors match the logo (like on personhood score) -> changed the first sheet, waiting on confirmation make the links open up in a new tab
+- make colors match the logo (like on personhood score) -> changed the first sheet, waiting on confirmation
+- make the links open up in a new tab
+- fix the image on the page